Prospective BME Graduate Students

 All new PhD students who are admitted to the Biomedical Engineering department are offered open fellowships for the first year.
 This is one of the main attractions of our PhD program.
 During the first year, while the students are also taking courses, they do rotations in the labs of two or three professors, and arrange with one of them for a Research Assistantship starting the summer after the first academic year, assuming that the student has been making satisfactory progress in his/her academic studies.
 This approach is advantageous for students as well as professors, giving both a chance to get to know each other and to assess the fit of the student to the lab before committing.

 Stellar Degree Programs and Teaching Facilities

-The BME Department maintains state-of-the-art educational and research facilities, including Class 100 and Class 1000 clean room facilities, a BioInterface Technologies Facility, a Micro and Nano Imaging Facility, and a Biomedical Engineering Computational Simulation Facility.
+The BME Department maintains state-of-the-art educational and research facilities, including a 170,000 square foot Integrated Life Sciences & Engineering Facility, a BioInterface Technologies Facility, a Micro and Nano Imaging Facility, and a Biomedical Engineering Computational Simulation Facility.
 We offer highly respected graduate programs, including Masters, PhD, and dual-degree programs.

 Recruiting the Best

 The average undergraduate GPA of the entering graduate students in the Biomedical Engineering department is 3.8/4.0.
 BU BME competes directly with the other top programs in Biomedical Engineering in recruiting the best students.
 Apply now